techidaily/site-win11-tips/source/_posts/8-ways-to-customize-windows-11-and-11-with-winbubble.md

 ## 6\.
 How to Add New Software Shortcuts to the Context Menu

  If you prefer not to stuff your desktop area with too many software shortcuts, the context menu is an ideal alternative space for them.
-You can add lots of shortcuts to different context menus with WinBubble without manually editing the[Windows registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) .
+You can add lots of shortcuts to different context menus with WinBubble without manually editing the [Windows registry](https://www.makeuseof.com/tag/what-is-the-windows-registry-editor-and-how-do-i-use-it-makeuseof-explains/) .
 This is how to add shortcuts for opening programs to the desktop’s right-click menu in Windows:

 1. Select the**Tools** tab in WinBubble.
 2. Press the**Explorer/Desktop** button on that tab.